 “Then Peter said, ‘Ananias, how is it that Satan has so filled your heart that you have lied to the Holy Spirit and have kept for yourself some of the money you received for the land?
 Didn’t it belong to you before it was sold?
 And after it was sold, wasn’t the money at your disposal?
 What made you think of doing such a thing?
 You have not lied to men but to God.’”
 (Acts 5:3–4, NIV84)

 There was a long time in my Christian life that I just didn’t like this event.
-I can’t believe that God would allow to people to die just because they didn’t give all the proceeds from their house to the church.
+I can’t believe that God would allow people to die just because they didn’t give all the proceeds from their house to the church.
 Even as a pastor I would skip over this section if it ever came up as a possible sermon text.
 But over the years the Lord has made me more discerning.
 I think I understand the text more clearly.
-I hope those of you who get frustrated with a lack of understanding of the Bible can appreciate the fact that it is OK if it takes time.
-But back to the text.
+(I hope those of you who get frustrated with a lack of understanding of the Bible can appreciate the fact that it is OK if it takes time.)

 If so, praise God and keep your sights focused on the truth.
 If not, join me in repentance and renewal.
 Let’s recommit ourselves to truth and honesty.